Prior to that date, the label Grammophon was used, in conjunction with the Nipper dog.

-Releases around the 1950's-60's and also from 2004 onward often come in different versions.
-For this reason it's best to mention the graphical layout of the label.
-Otherwise the following informations should be added to Release Notes on submissions.
+Releases from the 1950's and 1960's, and also from 2004 onwards, often come in different versions.
+Therefore it's recommended to mention the graphical layout of the cover or center labels.
+Otherwise the following information should be added to the Release Notes on submissions:

-1. Label -> with Gesellschaft or not (both for cover and labels, may differ).
+1. Branding: Deutsche Grammophon Gesellschaft or just Deutsche Grammophon (both for cover and labels, may differ).

-3. Center-labels colour if there's a tulip border (darker or brighter yellow, more difficult as you should compare or know the two) (issues/pressings with dark yellow background are even older, see label images for an example of a darker and a brighter centerlabel with tulip borders (darker is a 1956 print, the brighter a 1959 print)
+3. Center-labels colour when there's a tulip border (darker or brighter yellow - difficult as you have to compare or know the two).
+Issues/pressings with dark yellow background are even older, see label images for an example of a darker and a brighter centerlabel with tulip borders (darker is a 1956 print, the brighter a 1959 print).

 Catalog number relations and info:

 · LP 16 xxx - 10" LP mono (early/mid 1950's - beginning 1960's)